 It helps build self-confidence, offers a constructive alternative for the key after-school hours, and gives kids positive role models in their coaches.
 However, due to budget limitations/deficits, many schools and communities have had to eliminate non-academic after-school and recreation programs.
 Seasonal sports like baseball/softball are often the first to go.

-Pitch In For Baseball & Softball launched its School Based Program in 2008 which was designed to help schools and districts stretch limited budgets so that they can start, continue, and/or start baseball and/or softball programs.
+Pitch In For Baseball & Softball launched its School Based Program in 2008 which was designed to help schools and districts stretch limited budgets so that they can start or continue baseball and/or softball programs.
 Our goal is to reduce the financial burden for both schools/districts AND for kids and families by providing all of the gear needed to play.

-Our School Based Programs also give us a better sense of our impact.
+Our School-Based Programs also give us a better sense of our impact.
 PIFBS currently has formal programs in Philadelphia, Minneapolis/St. Paul, Chicago, the Bronx, and northern Kentucky.
-Below are the results from our 2017 programs:
+Below are the results from our 2019 programs: